 Our bodies are always changing.
 Store your cup away, and you may find that it fits better after a few years.
 It’s especially common for our bodies to change after giving birth.
 In fact, if you have a tilted uterus now and you have children later, your uterus could straighten out after going through a few pregnancies!
 So just because your cup doesn’t fit quite right now, that doesn’t mean it might not work for you later.
 (Plus, you’ll have a backup if you lose your cup or if your dog eats it — which has happened!)

 So go ahead, give Pixie Cup a try!
 You have nothing to lose!
-And if you sign up for our newsletter, you’ll receive 10% off your first purchase!
+Order now and receive free shipping on orders of $25 or more!

 PLEASE NOTE: This blog post is not intended as a substitute for the medical advice of your doctor.
 You should regularly consult a physician in matters relating to your health and particularly with respect to anything related to menstruation.
 If you have any concerns about using a Pixie Cup, consult your doctor before use.
 If you have any gynecological conditions, please talk to your physician before using any menstrual cup.